 The lease agreement is a legal document and details your responsibilities: to pay rent, as well as detailing maintenance responsibilities, how you can buy further shares, sell your home and other important details about owning your home.

-Your Housing Officer will be able to discuss any queries you may have regarding your shared ownership lease.
+Please contact our Customer Contact team to discuss any queries you may have regarding your shared ownership lease.

 Defects in your new home